Cricket - a guide to trading on Betfair

 The toss is a key factor - the captain who wins the toss can be handed a big advantage, but they don't always make the right decision.
 Nasser Hussain made a colossal blunder in sending Australia into bat in the first Test of the 2002/3 Ashes series - the home side made 384-2 on the first day and never looked back.
 The side who wins the toss will usually shorten in price immediately after, but the effect of winning it varies between games - occasionally you will hear a captain say "I'm not sure what I would have done today, I'm glad I lost it."

 If trading a cricket match, you are not focusing on the result but on putting yourself in a profitable position.
-What must happen for the value of your bet to be improved?
+What must happen for the value of your bet

 By backing the team batting first, you want them to get away to a safe start.
 Where do expect them to be at lunch, tea or stumps on day one?
 Any better than 80/2 at lunch on day one will probably shorten their price, more wickets will see the bowling side shorten in price while a wicket-free session with or without runs is likely to see the draw become more popular.